Art

 Credits 4

-Builds upon skills gained in Photography II and Digital Photography II.
-Students have the option of working in film and/or digital.
-This course is an exploration of current trends in Lens-based art, a multimedia approach to photography combining other media, such as sculpture, performance, video art, archives, and digital platforms.
-The class meet in CVPA 208.
+This course explores multimedia approaches to photography combining other media, such as sculpture, performance, video art, archives, and digital platforms.
+A hybrid film and digital course.
 May be taught in conjunction with Photography II and IV.
 You do NOT need your own camera.

 ART 445: Weaving III